Music of Minnesota: Folk

-Bob Dylan, a Duluth native, became the first major mainstream solo star from Minnesota in the 1960s, known for his unique lyricism and folk-rock style.
-He spent a brief period in Minneapolis during 1959–1961, attending the University of Minnesota, where he played shows at the Ten O'Clock Scholar on the West Bank of the University of Minnesota Minneapolis campus.
+In the 1960s, Bob Dylan, a native of Hibbing, became the first major mainstream solo star from Minnesota.
+Known for his unique lyricism and folk-rock style, he lived in Minneapolis from 1959 to 1961, attending the University of Minnesota, where he played at the Ten O'Clock Scholar in Dinkytown, adjacent to the university's Minneapolis campus.
 He was associated with Dinkytown, a bohemian area near the campus, where he listened to a wide variety of folk and blues.
 As of 2007, Dylan maintained a home in Minnesota.
 Bob Dylan the "King of Folk-Rock" had 5 #1 albums on the Billboard 200 from 1974 to 2009, including Planet Waves in '74.

 The city's local folk scene produced a few well-known performers in the 1960s, besides Dylan who spent much of his early career based in New York, including the guitarist Leo Kottke and the trio Koerner, Ray & Glover.
 Folk music continues to be a major part of the Minnesota music scene, and is broadcast by the Prairie Home Companion, a radio show hosted by author Garrison Keillor; the Red House record label is the most influential local label for folk, and releases records by Ostroushko and Greg Brown, among others.
 Boiled in Lead who formed during the 1980s are still performing.

 Gospel

 Minnesota is a creative center of the gospel music tradition.
-Robert Robinson, a musical treasure who has been called "the Pavarotti of Gospel" and whose voice has been called "too big for radio", is the executive and artistic director of the Twin Cities Community Gospel Choir, which Minnesota Monthly said is the state’s most-decorated gospel group.
+Robert Robinson, a musical treasure who has been called "the Pavarotti of Gospel" and whose voice has been called "too big for radio", is the executive and artistic director of the Twin Cities Community Gospel Choir, which Minnesota Monthly said is the state's most-decorated gospel group.

 Produced by Jimmy Jam and Terry Lewis, the Sounds of Blackness won three Grammy Awards for their music and have performed three times for audiences of 1 billion: at the 1994 World Cup, the 1996 Summer Olympics and the 1998 World Figure Skating Championships.
 Former Sounds of Blackness lead Ann Nesby has top-five hits on Billboard Hot Dance Club Songs charts and is the grandmother of American Idol finalist Paris Bennett.